websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/devops/configuring-a-password-policy.md

    Your Users or Organizations are now associated with your password policy.

-## Utilizing the Properties File
+## Using the Properties File

-The Default Password Policy is set as the default and configured in Liferay's [portal.properties](@platform-ref@/7.3-latest/propertiesdoc/portal.properties.html#Passwords) file.
-Find the properties that start with `passwords.default.policy`.
-Note, that the Default Password Policy can only be modified from the UI in settings.
+The Default Password Policy can only be modified from the UI in settings.

-A new password policy can also be set up with the `portal-ext.properties` file.
+A new password policy can be created in the UI or in the `portal-ext.properties` file.
 Add the properties and values you want to customize into the file.
-Make sure to add the custom policy name to this properties file.
+Make sure to add the custom policy name.

-For example, if you wanted to have a custom password policy that required a minimum length, numbers, symbols you might have values set as follows:
+For example, if you wanted to have a custom password policy that required a minimum length, numbers, symbols you might have these values set:

 ```properties
 #